bennycardenas/HIgh_Low_Game/README.md

 # High/Low PHP game

-A game to guess number if higher or lower PHP CLI
+A game to guess number if higher or lower using PHP CLI